canonical/doc-docs/juju-tutorials/juju-tricks.md

 Duration: 0:01

-This article is compilation of CLI tricks, useful for recovery of Juju deployments after services or hosts reboot, crash, or network components become unreachable.
+This article is a compilation of CLI tricks, useful for recovery of Juju deployments after services or hosts reboot, crash, or network components become unreachable.

 ### Requirements